The Ultimate Guide to Understanding Cryptocurrency

-What are the core components of a Cryptocurrency?
+What are the Core Components of a Cryptocurrency?

-Now that you have a thorough understanding of cryptocurrency definitions, properties, and both technical and non-technical explanations, we will examine the technological components of what actually makes a cryptocurrency work.
+Now that you have a thorough understanding of a cryptocurrency definition, properties, and both technical and non-technical explanations, we will examine the technological components of what actually makes a cryptocurrency work.
 It is important to note that not all characteristics listed below will apply to all cryptocurrencies.
 Cryptocurrencies are an adaptable technology that can be modified to fit specific purposes.
 Below, we explore the basic components required for a cryptocurrency to work:

 Blockchain technology is the backbone of any cryptocurrency.
 As covered in our online guide What is Blockchain Technology?, blockchains hold the ever-growing permanent records of all cryptocurrency activity.
 Each cryptocurrency’s blockchain has all information about past transactions, addresses, wallet balances, and more; from the beginning (i.e. genesis block) to the most recent.